Glenn Roeder was appointed

 appointed academy manager at Newcastle United.
 In February 2006,

-he takes over as first team manager following Graeme Souness'
+he took over as first team manager following Graeme Souness' sacking.

-sacking.
-He is confirmed as manager in May 2006 and appoints Kevin
+He was confirmed as manager in May 2006 and appointed Kevin

 Bond as his assistant.
 Bond is later sacked following allegations